mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 ### CPU management

-Many apps will use [`Runtime.getRuntime().availableProcessors()`](http://download.java.net/java/jdk10/docs/api/java/lang/Runtime.html#availableProcessors()) to size thread pools, for example:
+Much code will use [`Runtime.getRuntime().availableProcessors()`](http://download.java.net/java/jdk10/docs/api/java/lang/Runtime.html#availableProcessors()) to size thread pools, for example:

   - [core.async](https://github.com/clojure/core.async/blob/d81acd/src/main/clojure/clojure/core/async/impl/concurrent.clj#L28-L30)
   - [ElasticSearch](https://github.com/clojure/core.async/blob/d81acd/src/main/clojure/clojure/core/async/impl/concurrent.clj#L28-L30)
   - [Netty](https://github.com/netty/netty/blob/98beb777f81f092aa0fddf49ed08b426b2c72f01/common/src/main/java/io/netty/util/NettyRuntime.java#L69)

-  ... and so on.
   It's a sensible strategy.
+Even if your code doesn't do so directly, you're pretty likely to be using something which uses the ForkJoinPool under the hood, and [Oh Look!](http://hg.openjdk.java.net/jdk10/jdk10/jdk/file/777356696811/src/java.base/share/classes/java/util/concurrent/ForkJoinPool.java#l2178)

 Without specifying any constraints, a containerized process will be able to see and use all the hardware on the host.
 If that's not what you want there are several ways to limit the CPU which a container can use in Docker: